Acoustic measurements

 We operate where assumptions end and engineering begins:

-• Problem diagnosis (Existing offices): Are users complaining about noise and headaches?
-Instead of buying panels "to test," let’s diagnose the interior.
-We will answer precisely: which frequency band contains the problem and how to eliminate it at the lowest cost.
+• Problem diagnosis (existing offices): Are users complaining about noise and headaches?
+Instead of buying panels "for testing," let us diagnose the interior.
+We will answer precisely: in which frequency band the problem lies and how to eliminate it at the lowest cost.

-• Design verification (Investment handover): The design assumed RT60 at 0.5 s.
+• Project verification (handover of investment): The design assumed an RT60 level of 0.5 s.
 Did the contractor achieve it?
-Our measurement is the only objective proof, serving as the basis for accepting the premises or requesting corrections.
+Our measurement is the only objective proof, serving as the basis for accepting the space or requesting corrections.

-• Adaptation design ("Zero" point): Planning to modernize a restaurant, school, or office?
-A baseline measurement is the foundation.
-Without it, we do not know how much and what type of absorbing material to use.
+• Adaptation design (baseline point "Zero"): Are you planning a refurbishment of a restaurant, school, or office?
+The baseline measurement is the foundation.
+Without it, we do not know how much sound-absorbing material to use or what type.

 • BREEAM / LEED / WELL certification: Green building systems take acoustic comfort very seriously.
-Our report is an official document confirming that your building meets the criteria.
+Our report is an official document confirming compliance with the criteria for your building.

-• For the Facility Manager and Investor: We prove that improving RT60 (e.g., to 0.4–0.6 s in meeting rooms) measurably translates into productivity and unrecorded employee absenteeism.
-The report is a solid business argument.
+• For the Facility Manager and Investor: We demonstrate that improving RT60 (e.g., to 0.4–0.6 s in meeting rooms) measurably improves productivity and reduces unreported employee absenteeism.
+The report is a hard business argument.

 How do we work?
 (Technology and Standards)

-We do not accept half-measures.
-We conduct measurements using calibrated equipment of Class 1 accuracy, employing reference omnidirectional sound sources.
-We carry out procedures strictly in accordance with the ISO 3382 series standards and based on the Polish standard PN-B-02151-4.
+We do not believe in half-measures.
+Measurements are carried out using calibrated equipment of 1st-class accuracy, with reference, omnidirectional sound sources.
+Procedures are performed strictly in accordance with the ISO 3382 series standards and based on the Polish standard PN-B-02151-4.

 Reverberation time measurements